Earthquake measuring 6.5 on Richter scale hits Afghanistan and Pakistan

 This comes just a month after an earthquake of 7.8 on the Richter scale hit Turkey and northern Syria, killing tens of thousands of people.

-The epicentre is believed to be around 40 km from Jurm in Afghanistan, close to the Pakistan border.
+The epicentre is believed to be around 25 miles from Jurm in Afghanistan, close to the Pakistan border.

+The US Geological Survey said the quake had a depth of 116 miles.